x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/create-cloud-based-archive.md

 - M365-email-calendar
 ms.assetid: ecc0a687-6c05-47bd-a079-a43d83cba9ea
 ms.reviewer:
-description: "In an Exchange hybrid deployment, you can configure an on-premises primary mailbox or a migrated mailbox with a cloud-based archive mailbox in Exchange Online."
+description: "In an Exchange hybrid deployment, you can configure an on-premises primary mailbox or an online mailbox with a cloud-based archive mailbox in Exchange Online."
 ---

 # Create a cloud-based archive in an Exchange hybrid deployment

-In an Exchange hybrid deployment, you can configure an on-premises primary mailbox or a migrated mailbox with a cloud-based archive mailbox in Exchange Online.
+In an Exchange hybrid deployment, you can configure an on-premises primary mailbox or an online mailbox with a cloud-based archive mailbox in Exchange Online.

 ## Before you begin